-This is a common problem amongst chillies grown in a greenhouse or indoors.
+This is a common problem amongst growing chillies indoors or in a greenhouse.
 As they are self-pollinating chillies do not require insects or the wind to pollinate, however if the stamen (male part) develops and is not touching the pistil (female part) this will lead to a sterile flower.
 Giving your plant a gentle shake occasionally will help solve this problem.

 If the lower leaves are turning yellow or falling off, this is a sign of over watering.
 This compost should always be moist but never waterlogged.
 If the top leaves start to fall off this could be down to a lack of nutrients reaching the top of the plant (this is usually due to under-watering) or the plant could be in shock i.e. re-potting or sudden environmental changes.

 You can harvest chillies when they are green or red, however there are some varieties that will not turn red in our climate.